VirtoCommerce/vc-docs/marketplace/user-guide/docs/Operator-portal/Vendors-management/vendor-management.md

 Your modifications have been saved.

-## Log in to Vendor Portal on Vendor Behalf
+## Log in to Vendor portal on vendor behalf

 Operators can access the Vendor зortal on behalf of any registered vendor, allowing them to manage vendor-specific settings, troubleshoot issues, and provide direct support without needing the vendor's login credentials.
 This feature ensures seamless administrative assistance and enhances the overall efficiency of vendor management.